mateoferrari97/mateoferrari97/README.md

 ## Skills 👨‍🔬
 * Using Golang since 2019.
-* SQL, Key Value stores, Queue messaging and Cron Jobs.
+* SQL, Key Value Stores, Queue messaging and Cron Jobs.
-* Docker.
+* Some knowleadge in Docker, Docker Compose and NGINX.
-* Some knowleadge in creating and viewing metrics and logs on New Relic, Datadog and Kibana.
+* Some knowleadge in creating, extracting and analying metrics and logs in New Relic, Datadog and Kibana.
 * Critical thinking, decision-making and problem solving skills.

 ## Contact ✉️